Explore the data and map solar energy

 Symbolize the data

 Your analysis is complete.
-Before you explore the results, you'll symbolize the layer based on the field you created.
-You will also add a basemap for context.
+Before you explore the results, you'll symbolize the layer based on the field you created by applying a layer file with a predefined symbology that was included with the project data you downloaded.
+You'll also add a basemap for context.

-4. In the Apply Symbology From Layer tool, for Symbology Layer, click the Browse button.
+2. In the Apply Symbology From Layer tool pane, for Input Layer, choose Suitable_Buildings.
+For Symbology Layer, click the Browse button.

-5. In the Symbology Layer window, browse to the Solar_in_Glover folder and double-click Suitable_Buildings.lyrx.
+3. In the Symbology Layer window, double-click Folders, Solar_in_Glover, commondata, and userdata.
+Select Suitable_Buildings.lyrx.

-7. In the Contents pane, turn off all the layers except Suitable_Buildings.
+6. In the Contents pane, turn off all layers except Suitable_Buildings.

-8. On the ribbon, on the Map tab, in the Layer group, click Basemap.
-Choose Dark Gray Canvas.
+7. On the ribbon, click the Map tab.
+In the Layer group, click Basemap and choose Dark Gray Canvas.

 Dark Gray Canvas basemap